This Easy Mexican Shredded Beef is made in the instant pot and results in tender, flavorful beef that's perfect for your

 - 1 Tbsp Ancho Chili Powder Can sub regular Chili Powder

 - 1 tablespoon Cumin

 - 1 tsp Smoked Paprika Can sub regular Paprika

 - 1 teaspoon Garlic Powder

 - 1 tsp Mexican Oregano Can sub regular oregano

 - 1 tablespoon White Vinegar, Apple Cider Vinegar, or Lime Juice Added after Beef is done.
 This helps add some acidity to the meat.

-Pour water into Instant Pot or slow cooker, then add chuck roast, spices, and halved onion with cut side up.
+- Pour water into Instant Pot or slow cooker, then add seasoned chuck roast, and halved onion with cut side up.
 (This makes it easier to remove after cooking).

 - Slow Cooker- Low for 10 hours

-Add vinegar or lime juice then shred the meat in the pot and allow to absorb the juices.
+- Add vinegar or lime juice, then shred the meat with 2 forks in the pot with the juices.
 Taste and see if additional salt is needed.
-If freezing then freeze with some of the leftover juices to prevent it from drying out when re-heated.

 As an Amazon Associate I earn from qualifying purchases.